 An employee stock purchase plan (ESPP) allows you to buy shares of company stock at a price below market value.
-The terms of each plan differ, but you'll generally see a discount of about 10%–15%.
+The terms of each plan differ, but you'll generally see a discount of about 10% to 15%.
 You agree to payroll deductions to fund the purchase, and at specific points in the year, your company purchases the stock for you.
-This discounted price is also called the offer, or grant, price.
+This discounted price is also called the "offer price" or "grant price."

 Buying the stock at a discount gives you an instant return on your investment, but what should you do about selling it?
 To answer that question, you must consider two factors regarding selling ESPP shares: risk and taxes.

 Risks of Holding Company Stock

 Holding a lot of your wealth in a single stock is riskier than other investment approaches.
-On an investment risk scale of 1 to 5, with five representing the most risk, owning a single stock is a five.
+On an investment risk scale of 1 to 5, with 5 representing the most risk, owning a single stock is a 5.
 You're subject to industry risk, management risk, and event risk by holding a single stock.
-Even large, seemingly stable companies aren't immune; for example, Enron employees whose retirement funds were mainly composed of company stock saw declines of 90% in just one year, before the company's bankruptcy.
+Even large, seemingly stable companies aren't immune; for example, 57.73% of Enron employees' 401(k) assets were invested in company stock as it fell 98.8% in value during 2001.

-Consider that if you depend on one company for your employment, your health care, and your stock portfolio, your entire financial well-being and future are tied to its failures or successes.
-You may feel an emotional attachment to the company, but you must be aware of the risk you carry by putting all your financial eggs in one basket.
+Consider that if you depend on one company for your employment, your healthcare, and your stock portfolio, your entire financial well-being and future are tied to its failures or successes.
+You may feel an emotional attachment to the company, but you must be aware of the risk you carry by putting all of your financial eggs in one basket.

 Should You Sell Right Away?

 If both your current working income and a large portion of your wealth (through company stock ownership) are tied to your employer, then managing risk should trump any tax-saving strategies.
-In this situation, you should work toward aggressively reducing your investment risk by selling off some of the stock.
+In that situation, you should work toward aggressively reducing your investment risk by selling off some of the stock.